privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 [Shared Storage](https://developers.google.com/privacy-sandbox/private-advertising/shared-storage) and
 [Private Aggregation](https://developers.google.com/privacy-sandbox/private-advertising/private-aggregation).

-- Aggregate data collection: The Private Aggregation API focuses on collecting data in aggregate, which means that individual user data is not identifiable.
+- **Aggregate data collection**: The Private Aggregation API focuses on collecting data in aggregate, which means that individual user data is not identifiable.
 This helps to protect user privacy while still allowing for valuable insights to be gleaned from the data.
-- Cross-site data access: Worklets that have access to cross-site data can use the Private Aggregation API to collect data from multiple sites.
+- **Cross-site data access**: Worklets that have access to cross-site data can use the Private Aggregation API to collect data from multiple sites.
   This can be useful for tracking user behavior across different websites or for measuring the effectiveness of advertising campaigns.
-- Shared Storage and Private Aggregation: The concepts that are demonstrated in the use of the Private Aggregation API are relevant for developers who are working with Shared Storage and Private Aggregation.
+- **Shared Storage and Private Aggregation**: The concepts that are demonstrated in the use of the Private Aggregation API are relevant for developers who are working with Shared Storage and Private Aggregation.
 These APIs are designed to protect user privacy while still allowing for data to be collected and used for advertising and other purposes.
-- Importance for developers: By understanding how the Private Aggregation API works and how it can be used, developers can build more effective and privacy-conscious reporting functions within these APIs.
+- **Importance for developers**: By understanding how the Private Aggregation API works and how it can be used, developers can build more effective and privacy-conscious reporting functions within these APIs.

 ### Description